Case: Windows 10 Bootable USB not working

 I'm having problem with my Toshiba L875-S7308 where I cannot boot my USB while in UEFI mode.
 I've formatted the USB (tried MBR and GPT), and restored the ISO using Windows 7 USB/DVD Download Tool.
 When I try booting from USB, the laptop ignores it and continues booting Windows.
 I've tried changing boot order, or manually selecting USB with no positive result.
 It seems like it's not even recognizing it (it's not showing the USB's name in the boot menu).

-If you happen to encounter this situation or similar, you could stay for a while to learn more about Windows 10 bootable USB not working and then fix the error with given solutions.
+If you happen to be in a similar situation, you could stay for a while to learn more about Windows 10 bootable USB not working and then fix the error with given solutions.
 Also, you can choose to replace the corrupted or damaged bootable USB with an easier way.
 Please click the anchor text to get what you want quickly.

 Why Windows 10 bootable USB not working?